BA in Geography-Anthropology - Social Studies, Secondary Teacher Education

 - Ethics - EDU 310 Purpose of Schooling in a Democracy (3 cr.)

-- Cluster - EDU 305 Foundations of Cultural and Linguistic Diversity, SED 335 Students with Exceptionalities in General Education, and SED 420 Multi-Tiered Systems of Educational Support (9 cr.)
+- Cluster - EDU 222 Foundations of Language and Literacy Development, EDU 305 Foundations of Cultural and Linguistic Diversity, and SED 335 Students with Exceptionalities in General Education (9 cr.)

 - Diversity and International met with EDU 305 and EDU 310 respectively